hjl888990/downloads-content/_posts/op2/OnePlus_2_OxygenOS_3.0_Beta.md

 * Experienced wifi speed issues
 * Some apps may require M compatible version
 * Re-arranging quick setting icons may fail
-* Language localization not complet
+* Language localization not complete

 *We only support dirty flashing of this build using Oxygen recovery.
 Dirty flashing requires OxygenOS 2.2.0 or higher.
 Factory reset is needed if you are using any other recovery or coming from any other ROM.
 We do not guarantee these cases to work properly.*